charlyoleg/Cnc25D/docs/cnc25d_presentation.rst

 -------------
 Released on 2013-07-07

+* API function cnc_cut_outline() gets an additional argument *string* to help tracking issues due to the *reamer radius*.
 * Box wood frame design example generates also BRep in addition to STL and DXF.
-* API function cnc_cut_outline() gets an additional argument *string* to help tracking issues due to the *reamer radius*.
+* Box wood frame design example support reamer radius up to 4.9 mm with all others parameters at default.

 Release 0.1.2
 -------------